Matthew Morison

 Matthew Morison (born April 9, 1987) is a Canadian amateur Snowboarder who currently resides in Kamloops, British Columbia.
-Morison has qualified to compete at the 2010 Winter Olympics in Vancouver, British Columbia.
+Morison qualified to compete at the 2010 Winter Olympics in Vancouver, British Columbia.
 Matthew, a native of Burketon, Ontario began snowboarding at the Oshawa Ski Club at a young age.
-By Age 11, Morison was already beating senior men in races.
-Matthew competes in Alpine disciplines, Parallel GS and Parallel Slalom.
+By age 11, Morison was already beating senior men in races.
+He competes in alpine disciplines, parallel GS and parallel slalom.
 He attended Courtice Secondary School.

-Matthew was featured in the MTV Canada series 'Summer Sessions' alongside fellow national riders like Jasey-Jay Anderson and Michael Lambert.
+Morison was featured in the MTV Canada series 'Summer Sessions' alongside fellow national riders like Jasey-Jay Anderson and Michael Lambert.
 He also featured in the follow-up MTV show Over the Bolts which followed the Canadian national team over the season.

-Matthew finished the 2007–08 season ranked 4th overall in the FIS Snowboard World Cup, in the 2008–09 season he ranked 6th overall.
-He has reached the podium nine separate occasions at World Cup races including three Parallel GS golds in Limone Piemonte, Italy, Valmalenco, Italy, and Furano, Japan.
-Matt won a bronze at the 2009 FIS World Championships, the bronze was Morison's first world championship medal.
+Morison finished the 2007–08 season ranked 4th overall in the FIS Snowboard World Cup, in the 2008–09 season he ranked 6th overall.
+He has reached the podium on nine occasions at World Cup races including three parallel GS golds in Limone Piemonte, Italy, Valmalenco, Italy, and Furano, Japan.
+He won a bronze at the 2009 FIS World Championships, the bronze was Morison's first world championship medal.